p2reneker25/electrified-ascension/README.md

 # electrified-ascension
-Team 2035's code for the 2023 season, Charged Up.
+Team 2035's code for the 2023 FRC season, Charged Up.